Mode of StudyPart-time work based

-This BSc (Hons) Engineering and Management Studies Learning at Work Degree Course allows you to study for a recognised university degree without leaving your job.
+This BSc (Hons) Engineering and Management Studies Learning at Work Degree Course allows you to study for a university level engineering degree without leaving your job.

 When you complete the course, you'll improve your career prospects and have the skills and knowledge to perform more effectively in your job.